Skip advert

 “It won’t win any awards for practicality, but the E-3008’s interior and boot space is adequate for most buyers’ needs”

-The Peugeot E-3008 is smaller than many rivals but it offers a lot of interior space for passengers, so still feels spacious despite its swooping roofline.
+The Peugeot E-3008 is smaller than many rivals but it offers a lot of interior space for passengers, so it still feels spacious despite its swooping roofline.
 Granted, it’s not the most spacious mid-size electric SUV you can buy, but we doubt even six-foot-tall adults will have an issue with the rear space on offer.
 Perhaps the middle rear seat could be a little more generously sized, but a passenger sitting there would find it bearable for shorter trips.

 Size comparison